We value your time

 Right before you make your first appointment, please have the following information in front of you:

-- The reason you would like to see one of our doctors
+- The reason you would like to see one of our providers

 - Your health insurance card

-- The name and phone number of your primary care doctor and any other doctors you have been seeing (including other urologists)
+- The name and phone number of your primary care provider and any other doctors you have been seeing (including other urologists)

 - Your calendar with the dates and times you are available for an appointment